thosgood/this-weeks-finds/markdown/201-250/week218.md

 > Hilbert would probably say that the answer is still "no".
 If you
 > were to find a "better" proof of global class field theory then
 > perhaps the answer would change.
 In fact the Hilbert Class Field is
-> just the tip of the iceberg\-\--global class field theory gives us a
+> just the tip of the iceberg---global class field theory gives us a
 > description of the abelianisation of Gal(K^-^/K), and this
 > abelianisation corresponds to a field K^ab^, of infinite degree over
 > K, but Galois, with infinite abelian Galois group.
 If I give you K,